ronnieholm/Backend-web-programming-course-spring-2015/Notes.md

     int age = 21;
     Console.WriteLine(age);

-If you execute this piece of code, the program will print:
+If you execute this piece of code it'll print:

     21

 Why didn't it print "age" instead?
 In general, Console.WriteLine prints a string.
-If we put something else between the brackets, the program will try to convert it to a string.
-That is, not the variable itself, but the value of the variable.
+If we put something else between the brackets, the program will try to convert it to a string, i.e., not the variable itself, but the value of the variable.
 In fact, all values can be converted to a string.
 What was actually printed in the example is the string "21", because the value 21 was converted to the string "21".
 This can be done for all types